-Participants: Robert de Simone, Dumitru Potop Butucaru, Liliana Cucu, Yves Sorel.
+Participants: Liliana Cucu, Keryan Didier, Dumitru Potop-Butucaru, Anselme Revuz, Yves Sorel.

 The AAA approach (fitting embedded applications onto embedded architectures) requires a sufficiently precise description of (a model of) the architecture (description platform).
-Such platforms become increasingly heterogeneous, and we had to consider a number of emerging ones with that goal in mind, such as Kalray MPPA (in the CAPACITES project 8.1.2.3, IntelCore dual CPU/GPU structure in a collaboration with Kontron, ARM big.LITTLE architecture in the course of the HOPE ANR project 8.1.1.1, or a dedicated supercomputer based on Network-on-Board interconnect in the Clistine project 8.1.1.3.
+Such platforms become increasingly heterogeneous, and we had to consider a number of emerging ones with that goal in mind, such as Kalray MPPA (in the CAPACITES and ASSUME projects 9.1.2.1, 9.2.1.1).

 4.3.
-Transportation and the avionic domain
+Railways